ros-navigation/navigation2/sphinx_doc/howtos/tutorials/docs/navigation2_on_real_turtlebot3.rst

 2- Launch Navigation2
 ---------------------

 You need to have a map of the environment where you want to Navigate Turtlebot 3.
 Required files:

    - ``your-map.map``
    - ``your-map.yaml``

 ``<your_map>.yaml`` is the configuration file for the map we want to provide Navigation2.
 In this case, it has the map resolution value, threshold values for obstacles and free spaces, and a map file location.
 You need to make sure these values are correct.
-More information about the map.yaml can be found [here](http://wiki.ros.org/map_server).
+More information about the map.yaml can be found `here <http://wiki.ros.org/map_server>`_.

 Launch Navigation 2.
 If you set autostart:=False, you need to click on the start button in RViz to initialize the nodes.
 Make sure `use_sim time` is set to **False**, because we want to use the system time instead of the time simulation time from Gazebo.

 ``ros2 launch nav2_bringup nav2_bringup_launch.py use_sim_time:=False autostart:=False map:=/path/to/your-map.yaml``